dgmckenna/InvestingCSVtoPivotReports/README.md

 downloaded CSV files, and extract the date, account information and list of securities from each file.
 The script consolidates all of the information together, and writes it into an excel file.
-The goal of this is all of the data is in one file with columns for date, account and a vlookup to create a column for "category" (ie. US equity, fixed income).
-This allows the use of pivot tables and pivot charts to easily look at such things as: current asset allocation, asset allocation by account (how much international equity in my RRSP, etc.
+The goal of this is all of the data is in one file.
+The data can then be linked with relationships to other tables, in the Excel Data Model (PowerPivot), to allow you to track:

+What percentage of my assets are in each asset class (fixed income, international, Canadian, etc.)?

+What percentage of my assets are in which accounts?

+Since all reporting is via pivot tables, you can filter and drill down to see the makeup.
+If for example you saw you had a lot of fixed income assets outside of a tax sheltered account, you could filter on fixed income and then view all the individual securities to help identify them.

-To support financial information that may be not available in TD waterhouse csv format, the excel file has an "offline" tab.
-Any entries made by hand into the "offline" tab are copied into the source data tab each time the script is run.
+To support financial information that may be not available in TD waterhouse csv format, the script creates an offline.csv file.
+Any entries made by hand into the "offline" file are copied into the consolidated.csv file  each time the script is run.
 This is useful if you have GIC's, assets at another institution or other items you wish to track.

-Note: you cannot have the pivot table, in the excel file that this script builds.
-This script uses a python library which cannot handle pivot tables.
-Instead, you have to have a separate file with a pivot table, but it reads it's source data from the file built by this Python script.

-The python_sample folder shows .csv downloaded files from Waterhouse in a folder structure, and includes sample results from the script, and a PythonExcel_Pivot.xlsx file with pivot table reports.

-The PythonExcel_Pivot.xlsx is also in the root of this project.
-To use, open the PythonExcel.xlsx file created when you run the script, and then open the PythonExcel_Pivot file.
-For the pivot table reports you want, click them, then select "select source data" and repoint them at your specific excel file on your computer, highlighting the PivotData named range on the "SourceData" tab.